crispinprojects/talkcalendar/README.md

 ## Speech Synthesis

+Talk Calendar has a built-in word concatenation speech synthesizer.
+It is used to play back recorded English words for reading out dates, times and event titles.
+Common generic words can used to summarise a personal calendar event (see dictionary word list in the download).
+You can use two or more words for the event summary such as "Birthday party", "Dads birthday", "Television reminder", "Travel and visit" or just "Calendar event".
+If an event summary word is not recognised then it is skipped over.

+Synthesized speech can be created by concatenating pieces of recorded speech.
+The size of the stored speech units can range from  [phonemes](https://en.wikipedia.org/wiki/Phoneme), [diphones](https://en.wikipedia.org/wiki/Diphone), words or even whole sentences.
+The use of words and sentences is often used in public announcement services (e.g. train platform announcements) as it can produce high quality output.

+I have developed word concatenation and diphone concatenation speech synthesizers.
+Details of my diphone speech synthesizer can be found [here](https://github.com/crispinprojects/diphone-talker).
+This project uses my word concatenation speech synthesizer.
+The quality of a speech synthesizer is judged by its ability to be understood clearly.
+The word concatenation speech synthesizer approach produces clear fluent speech when compared to the output of my diphone speech synthesizer.
+The speech output from my diphone sysnthesizer lacks clarity (more work needed).
-This version of Talk Calendar uses a diphone speech synthesizer.
-This replaces the word concatenation speech synthesizer which played back pre-recorded English words for reading out dates, times and some common generic words used to summarise a personal calendar event.
-The issue with this approach was that the voice file was becoming increasingly large as more audio word recordings were added to the dictionary.
-I had to use Signed 16-bit PCM encoding for the audio recordings rather than 8000Hz 8-bit Unsigned PCM encoding to eliminate the audio hiss that could heard on playback but this made audio WAV files larger and so added to the voice file size problem.

-The better approach is to use recorded diphones and construct words from these.
+The main issue with the word concatenation speech synthesizer approach is that the voice file becomes increasingly larger as more audio word recordings are added to the dictionary.
+I have had to use Signed 16-bit PCM encoding for the audio recordings rather than 8000Hz 8-bit Unsigned PCM encoding to eliminate the audio hiss that could heard on playback in previous versions of Talk Calendar.
+However,this makes the audio word files larger and so adds to the voice file size problem.
+Of course, from a file size perspective, the better approach is to use recorded diphones and construct words from these.
 With this approach the audio voice file size remains fixed but words have to be constructed by stitching together diphones in the correct order.
-The diphone synthesizer uses a set of pre-recorded diphone sound samples converted to raw hexadecimal values and concatenates these to produce speech output for a given text input.
-Unfortunately, the synthesizer is not as good as other fully fledged systems but it does work for reading out a short descriptive title for an event together with the date and time.

-The pronunciation of some words is poor as there is very little information online on how to convert words to a diphone list.
-I have mainly used [The CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) to look up the pronunciation for a word and then made an educated guess at the diphone sequence.

-Currently the word to diphone dictionary is small (a few hundred words) focused on common generic words used to summarise a personal calendar event (e.g. birthday, anniversary, holiday, reminder etc.) but has the potential to be expanded.
-At this stage it just converts event summary text to speech audio output and  does not support the use of apostrophes and other special characters.
-You can use two or more words for the event summary such as "Birthday party", "Dads birthday", "Television reminder" and "Travel and visit".
-I have been adding some common English first names to the dictionary so that it is possible, for example, to readout a first name and birthday e.g. "Fred birthday" in an effort to personalise a calendar entry.
-Of course a generic title such as "Birthday reminder" can be used instead.
+The word dictionary of my word concatenation speech synthesizer  is small (a few hundred words).
+Generic words have been chosen to enable  short descriptive event titles to be used and readout with the date and time.
+I have recently been adding some common English first names to the dictionary so that it is possible to readout a first name and birthday e.g. "Fred birthday" in an effort to personalise a calendar entry.
+Of course a generic title such as "Uncle birthday" or "Birthday reminder" can be used instead.
 Many first names have not yet been implemented and so this feature is far from complete.
-If an event summary word is not recognised then it is skipped over.
-More words for personal calendar events and notable dates will be added in future updates.

-This voice used by Talk Calendar is derivative work based on the diphone collection created by Alan W Black and Kevin Lenzo which is free for use for any purpose (commercial or otherwise) and subject to the pretty light restrictions [detailed here](https://github.com/hypnaceae/DiphoneSynth/blob/master/diphones_license.txt).
-I have used the same licence for the voice that I have created.
-There is information about recording your own diphones [here](http://festvox.org/bsv/x2401.html) and in the speech synthesis lecture by Professor Alan W Black [here](https://www.youtube.com/watch?v=eDjtEsOvouM&t=1459s).
+The advantage of using my own built-in speech synthesizer is that Talk Calendar can be compiled without any external speech synthesizer dependencies.
+If your distro supports [libFlite](https://packages.debian.org/bookworm/libflite1) you may want to use the Flite shared library version of Talk Calendar which can be found [here](https://github.com/crispinprojects/talkcalendar-libflite).
+This integrates the Flite speech synthesizer shared library into Talk Calendar and provides enhanced speech functionality.

-The diphone speech synthesizer is work in progress.
+The speech synthesizer code is work in progress and under development.

 ### Audio Thread

 Talk Calendar now uses GTask (async/wait pattern) to play audio in a thread rather than GThread and GMutex which were used previously.
 With GTK4 it appears that the preferred way to perform work in a thread is to use GTask.
 The code now uses [g_task_run_in_thread()](https://docs.gtk.org/gio/method.Task.run_in_thread.html) so that a play audio blocking operation is executed in a separate background thread.
 The function g_task_run_in_thread() turns a synchronous operation into an asynchronous one, by running it in a thread.
 Apparently, GTask maintains a thread pool that is based on the number of CPUs available (i.e. supports multiple CPU-cores).

+### Accessibility

+The main aim of the project has been to produce a calendar with an interface designed for accessibility which allows the dates and times of personal calendar events to be readout with the integration of a talking clock (t-key).

+Programs are more accessible for people with visual impairments if they can use large text, high contrast and have a simple design.
+I have tried make the Talk Calendar interface simple using header buttons for creating a new event, editing a selected event and deleting a selected event.
+The interface can be scaled to create large text.
+High contrast is achived by using black text on a plain white background.
+The keyboard arrow keys can be used inconjuction with the enter key to move between months and years minimising the use of the mouse if required.

+If you are using Debian 12 (Bookworm) GNOME desktop then switching on the screen reader provides audio navigation of the calendar interface using [Orca](https://help.gnome.org/users/orca/stable/introduction.html.en) and the [espeak](https://espeak.sourceforge.net/) text-to-speech engine.
+The GNOME accessibility settings are available using Settings->Accessibility.
+You can also use the screen reader to read out a calendar event by selecting it in the list view.
+The audio output from my speech synthesizer is very different to that produced by eSpeak.

+I feel I have been partially successful in my efforts to produce a speaking calendar for Linux with an interface designed for accessibility.
+Developing a speech synthesizer with human like characteristics has proved more difficult than I originally thought.
+My diphone speech synthesizer lacked speech clarity.
+My word concatenation speech synthesizer which produces clear speech output is limited by having a small dictionary of words to describe an event title.

+There is more on computer accessibility [here](https://en.wikipedia.org/wiki/Computer_accessibility).

 ## Build From Source